Piedmontese language: Judeo-Piedmontese

 A variety of Piedmontese was Judeo-Piedmontese, a dialect spoken by the Piedmontese Jews until the Second World War, when most were killed during the Holocaust.
-Some survivors knew the language but as of 2015, the language had gone extinct.
+Some survivors knew the language but as of 2015, the language had nearly gone extinct.
 It had many loanwards from Provencal, Spanish and Hebrew.
 It kept many conservative features that Piedmontese abandoned over time.
 The language never became as large in terms of words as larger Jewish languages like Yiddish, and it never developed a standardized writing system.